- New/Open Historical Chart (File)

 When connected to the data feed, when there are no longer any windows or features being used which require market depth data, then you will see a message like this added to the Message Log: Unsubscribed from market depth data for [symbol].

-Not Receiving More than 1 Level of Market Depth Data
+Not Receiving the Full Number of Market Depth Levels

 - Make sure Sierra Chart is connected to the data feed with File >> Connect to Data Feed.

 - Make sure the data feed you are using supports market depth data for the symbol you want to see market depth data for.
-In the case of the Sierra Chart Exchange Data Feed, refer to the section about Adding Support for CME Market Depth Data.
+In the case of the Sierra Chart Real-time Exchange Data Feeds, refer to Adding Support for CME Market Depth Data.

 Saves the currently visible Chartbook if a chart window is active.
 Or saves a Spreadsheet if a Spreadsheet window is active.